JDong820/Neo-Helper/README.md

 Neo-Helper
 ==========

-The path to becoming a neo-billionair!
+The path to becoming a neo-billionaire!